mxjp/rvx/docs/reference/core/elements.md

 Note, that nodes are removed from their parent depending on when the content is actually used in an element.
 E.g. when returning a document fragment from a [component](components.md), it's children are removed from the fragment as soon as the components return value is used in an element expression.

+!!! warning
 	Reusing DOM nodes may result in undefined behavior.
-Consider using [`movable`](./views/movable.md) for safely reusing & moving arbitrary content.
+Consider using [`movable`](./views/movable.md) for safely reusing & moving arbitrary content or read more about [external mutations](../advanced-topics/external-mutations.md).

 If objects have a `NODE` symbol property, this node is used instead.
 This is internally used by the builder API, but you can also implement your own: